erinijapranckeviciene/dnpatterntools/source/README.txt

 #   or
 #       export PATH=/your/location/of/the/programs:$PATH
 #
-#   These programs were created to work with nucleosomes dna.
-However,
+#   These programs were created to work with nucleosome DNA sequences.
-#   they have a wide scope of application.
+#   Nevertheles, they may have a wide scope of application.